vectordotdev/timber-elixir/README.md

 **Note: Timber is in beta testing, if interested in joining, please visit https://timber.io**

 Logs are amazingly useful...when they're structured.
-And unless your a logging company, designing, implementing, and maintaining a structured logging strategy can be a major time sink.
+And unless you're a logging company, designing, implementing, and maintaining a structured logging strategy can be a major time sink.

 Timber gives you this *today*.
-It's a fully-managed structured logging strategy that...
+It's a fully-managed structured logging system that...

 1. Automatically structures your framework and 3rd party logs ([see below](#what-events-does-timber-structure-for-me)).
 2. Provides a [framework for logging custom events](#what-about-custom-events).